And greetings to you music lovers, thrill seekers, conversationalists, all across the fruited plane.

 GOP gains steam as health bills sputters.

-Representative Mark Kirk, whose uh Senate campaign in Illinois has many Republicans eyeing a pickup, said Republicans have quickly recovered their voice.
+Representative Mark Kirk, whose Senate campaign in Illinois has many Republicans eyeing a pickup, said Republicans have quickly recovered their voice.

-Republicans have recovered their voice.
+Republicans have recovered their voice?

 Let's be clear what's happened here.